evil-cry/cyber-analytics-ml/readme.md

 ## Spam Detector Classifiers

-This project implements spam detection using Naive Bayes and K-Nearest Neighbor classifiers.
+This project provides an easy way to implement and test spam detection using classifiers.
+Current iteration realizes Naive Bayes and K-Nearest Neighbor classifiers.
-The report shows the process of creating them, and various experimentation with classifier settings.
+The [report](report.pdf) shows the full process of creating them, as well as various experimentation stages with classifier parameters.
 Final results are shown using neat graphs.
-The code is very granular and allows to easily implement and test additional classifiers.

 ## Setup
 1. Install all the libraries specified in [requirements.txt](classifier/requirements.txt)